Spooks (TV series): Series 4

-The fourth series of Spooks began airing on Monday 12 September 2005 on BBC One at 9 pm with the first installment of a two-part story.
-The next day (Tuesday 13 September) the second episode was shown.
+The fourth series of Spooks began airing on Monday 12 September 2005 on BBC One at 9 pm with the first instalment of a two-part story.
+The next day the second episode was shown.
 The following week Spooks began airing in the Thursday 9 pm slot, a change from the Monday 9 pm slot that the previous three series had occupied.
 Once again, the series ran for ten episodes.
 It averaged 6.05 million viewers per episode, notably more than the previous series.

 The opening two-part episode introduces two new characters to the series, Zafar Younis (Raza Jaffrey, whose character had first appeared in the final episode of series three), and Juliet Shaw (Anna Chancellor).
 The storyline involves a terrorist bombing in central London, something that, in reality, took place on 7 July, two months before the episode was due to air, but after it had already been filmed.

 According to The Guardian newspaper, the day the first episode aired, "The similarities were sufficient to cause head of drama, Jane Tranter and new BBC One controller Peter Fincham to agonise over whether to drop the episodes."
 The episodes were eventually aired unedited, although before both instalments of the two-parter the BBC One continuity announcer warned viewers that they featured scenes of terrorist bombing in London which some viewers might find disturbing.